DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     #.
 Identify the line in the export table representing the Attribute to be removed.
     #.
 Select the information icon assoicated with the Attribute.
 It's information panel is displayed on the right-hand side.
     #.
 Select the 'Delete' option associated with the 'Delete row' field.
-    #.
-Refresh the Parent Block in the left-hand panel and confirm the Attribute is no longer displayed.

 To complete the export process the export specification defined within the Export Table must be submitted for processing and recording within the overall system Design.
 To submit your export specification:

     #.
 Select the 'Submit' option at the bottom of the Export Table.
     #.
-Refresh the Parent Block in the left-hand panel and confirm that the exported Attribute(s) have been promoted to the Parent Block.
+Refresh the Parent Block in the left-hand panel and confirm that the exported Attribute(s) have been promoted to the Parent Block or removed attributes are no longer visible.

 Changes to the export specification can be discarded at any time throughout the modification process without impacting the currently recorded specification.
 To discard changes: